Julian Huxley: Secular humanism

 Huxley's humanism came from his appreciation that mankind was in charge of its own destiny (at least in principle), and this raised the need for a sense of direction and a system of ethics.
 His grandfather T. H. Huxley, when faced with similar problems, had promoted agnosticism, but Julian chose humanism as being more directed to supplying a basis for ethics.
-Julian's thinking went along these lines: "The critical point in the evolution of man… was when he acquired the use of [language]… Man's development is potentially open… He has developed a new method of evolution: the transmission of organized experience by way of tradition, which… largely overrides the automatic process of natural selection as the agent of change."
+Julian's thinking went along these lines: "The critical point in the evolution of man... was when he acquired the use of [language]...
+Man's development is potentially open...
+He has developed a new method of evolution: the transmission of organized experience by way of tradition, which... largely overrides the automatic process of natural selection as the agent of change."
 Both Huxley and his grandfather gave Romanes Lectures on the possible connection between evolution and ethics (see evolutionary ethics).
 Huxley's views on God could be described as being that of an agnostic atheist.

 Huxley had a close association with the British rationalist and secular humanist movements.
-He was an Honorary Associate of the Rationalist Press Association from 1927 until his death, and on the formation of the British Humanist Association in 1963 became its first President, to be succeeded by AJ Ayer in 1965.
+He was an Honorary Associate of the Rationalist Press Association from 1927 until his death, and on the formation of the British Humanist Association in 1963 became its first President, to be succeeded by A. J. Ayer in 1965.
 He was also closely involved with the International Humanist and Ethical Union.
 Many of Huxley's books address humanist themes.
 In 1962 Huxley accepted the American Humanist Association's annual "Humanist of the Year" award.

 Huxley also presided over the founding Congress of the International Humanist and Ethical Union and served with John Dewey, Albert Einstein and Thomas Mann on the founding advisory board of the First Humanist Society of New York.

 Religious naturalism

 Huxley wrote that "There is no separate supernatural realm: all phenomena are part of one natural process of evolution.
-There is no basic cleavage between science and religion;… I believe that [a] drastic reorganization of our pattern of religious thought is now becoming necessary, from a god-centered to an evolutionary-centred pattern."
+There is no basic cleavage between science and religion;...
+I believe that [a] drastic reorganization of our pattern of religious thought is now becoming necessary, from a god-centered to an evolutionary-centred pattern."
 Some believe the appropriate label for these views is religious naturalism.

 Many people assert that this abandonment of the god hypothesis means the abandonment of all religion and all moral sanctions.
 This is simply not true.
 But it does mean, once our relief at jettisoning an outdated piece of ideological furniture is over, that we must construct something to take its place.